tromp/cuckoo/README.md

 Cycle finding
 --------------
-The algorithm implemented in cuckoo_miner.h runs in time linear in N.
+The algorithm implemented in lean_miner.h runs in time linear in N.
 (Note that running in sub-linear time is out of the question, as you could only compute a fraction of all edges, and the odds of all 42 edges of a cycle occurring in this fraction are astronomically small).